gl-inet/docs/docs/app/tor.md

 All the firmwares is available at [http://download.gl-inet.com/firmware/](http://download.gl-inet.com/firmware/) Find your device name and then "tor" folder.
 Download the newest firmware.

-You need to refer to [https://www.gl-inet.com/docs/mini/firmware/](https://www.gl-inet.com/docs/mini/firmware/) for instructions to flash the firmware to the router.
+You need to refer to [this guide](/setup/firmware.md) for instructions to flash the firmware to the router.

 | Model       | Tor firmware path                        | Newest Version | Note                                     |
 | ----------- | ---------------------------------------- | -------------- | ---------------------------------------- |